nodejs/TSC/Moderation-Policy.md

 * When Moderating non-Collaborator Posts, the moderating Collaborator should:
  * Explain the justification for Moderating the post, and
  * Identify all changes made to the Post.
-* Explanations of Moderation actions for non-Collaborator Posts must be provided in:
+* If an explanation of a Moderation action for a non-Collaborator Post is provided, it must be provided in:
  * The original Post being modified (as replacement or appended content),
  * A new post within the original thread, or
  * A new issue within the private nodejs/moderation repository.
 * Moderation of Posts authored by non-Collaborators may result in those non-Collaborators being Banned from further participation in the Node.js Github Organization for an indefinite period of time.

-#### Requesting Moderation

-Requests to Moderate a Post are only necessary when the Post in question was written by a Collaborator.

-Requesting Moderation of a Post can be accomplished in one of five ways:

-* Private communication between the individuals involved,
-* Via the `report@io.js` email address,
-* Via private email to individual TSC members,
-* Via a new Post in the same thread as the Post being requested for Moderation, or
-* Via a new Post in the private nodejs/moderation repository.

-Use of the `report@io.js` email address, or private email to individual TSC members, is appropriate when the individual requesting the Moderation does not feel comfortable directly or publicly making the request.
-All emails sent to the `report@io.js` address are currently forwarded to all members of the TSC. [[ED NOTE: This has not yet been set up]]

-Requests should contain as much information and context as possible, including the URL of the Post in question.

-External public venues or social media services such as Twitter should never be used to request Moderation or to discuss the details of a Moderation request.
+Note that Moderating non-Collaborator posts can often lead to retaliation or escalation of inappropriate behavior by the individual whose post is being Moderated.
+This is true primarily of individuals whose intent is to harass, disrupt or annoy individual members of the community.
+In such cases, it is best to handle the Moderation as quickly and as quietly as possible without drawing any further undue attention to the Post in question.

 ### Consideration of Intent